gigili/p4nth3rb0t-mainframe/README.md

 It can handle the following Twitch events:

 ```
-- Subscriptions - All tiers, gift subs, resubs and sub updgrades
+- Subscriptions - All tiers, gift subs, resubs and sub upgrades
-- Followers
 - Raids
 - Bits
+- Chat messages and commands
 ```

 It also supports the following custom events originally found in [P4nth3rDrop](https://github.com/whitep4nth3r/p4nth3rdrop):